lerina/lerina.github.io/html/nosy_malagasy/cicada.md

 Let them confuse our patience for pacifism.

+## The shift: A tidal wave starts unnoticed.
 We act in the open.
 Having no secret, we are without burden.
+Nothing to guard, nothing to hide.
+Just use and expand the Malagasy language.

 The secret of no secret is the doubt of their own creation.
 Reigniting the core of the Malagasy is enough to burn away all defilement.